Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How can I manage my symptoms?

-- Rest: Rest as needed.
+- Rest as needed.
 Slowly start to do more each day as you feel better.

-- Liquids: Liquids will help decrease your fever and prevent dehydration.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed.
+Liquids will help prevent dehydration.
+Ask how much liquid to drink each day and which liquids are best for you.

 How can I prevent the spread of mono?

 Do not share food or drinks.
-Do not kiss anyone or donate blood.
+Do not kiss anyone.
 The virus may be in your saliva for several months after you feel better.
 Wash your hands often.
 Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.

 - Your symptoms get worse, even after treatment.